davidallenbaer/Ultima45Monogame/ReadMe.txt

 	Pressing T to talk and then pressing a direction key will walk to the NPC and start dialog.
 	Press O and then a direction key to open a door.
 	Press J and then a direction key to jimmy a locked door.
+	Add more properties to weapons, armor, and equipment.
+	Add weapons and armor to players.

 --TODO--